huxinda/UDL_Zemax_ZPL/README.md

   The font style can also be set in the Style Configurator.

-2. Import the UDL style XML file.
+2. Import the downloaded UDL style XML file, i.e. UDL_ZPL_SolarizedLight/Dark.xml.

   _[Language -> Define your language -> Import]_